Force Reconnaissance Regiment

-The Force Reconnaissance Group, formerly known as the Force Recon Battalion or FRBn and as the Marine Special Operations Group (MSOG), is the Philippine Marine Corps' elite special forces unit for unconventional warfare and special operations.
+The Force Reconnaissance Regiment (FRR) is the Philippine Marine Corps' premiere ground force unit for unconventional warfare and special operations.

-It specializes in sea, air and land operations, like its counterpart in the Naval Special Operations Command of the Philippine Navy, ranging from reconnaissance, close combat, demolition, intelligence and underwater operations in support to the overall naval operations.
+It specializes in sea, air and land operations, like its counterpart in the Special Warfare Force of the Philippine Navy, ranging from reconnaissance, close combat, demolition, intelligence and underwater operations in support to the overall naval operations.

 History

-The MARSOG was established in the 1950s as the Scout Raider Platoon.
-On August 19, 1972, which was first known as the 1st Reconnaissance Unit, Recon Company.
+Just months after the activation of the 1st, and 2nd Marine Brigade Landing Teams of the then-Philippine Marine Brigade, the 1st Reconnaissance Company was founded on August 19, 1972.
+Its first Commander was then-ENS Edgardo V Espinosa, PN, who will later become a Commandant of the now-Philippine Marine Corps.
+Although founded in 1972, 1RC will trace its roots from the Scout Raider Platoon during the PMC's nascent days in the 1950s and received its first training from Philippine Army special forces units.

+Operating in four-man teams, the Company's first actions were to neutralize the Muslim secessionists in Mindanao, led by the Moro National Liberation Front (MNLF) in the early 1970s.

-In 1985, it was reformed as the 61st Marine (Recon) Company.
+On September 16, 1985, it was reformed as the 61st Marine (Recon) Company, now seeing action against the New People's Army of the Communist Party of the Philippines, and upon expansion, it was renamed as the Force Reconnaissance Battalion (FRBn) on April 18, 1995.

 As part of the ongoing expansion and modernization of the entire Armed Forces, the FRBn was officially renamed in April 2018 as the Marine Special Operations Group.
-Plans are ongoing to expand the unit's capabilities.
-The MSOG was eventually renamed as the Force Reconnaissance Group on July 31, 2018.
+MARSOG was eventually renamed as the Force Reconnaissance Group (FRG) on July 31, 2018.

-In 2024, Major General Arturo G Rojas PN(M) was made the commander of the unit.
+To comply with the Philippine Navy's Comprehensive Archipelagic Defense Concept, the FRG was renamed as the Force Reconnaissance Regiment (FRR) in 2025.

 Training

-MSOG operators are usually airborne and Scout Ranger qualified, and most importantly they must finish the Force Reconnaissance Course to qualify.
-They also undergo Jungle Environment Survival Training.
+MSOG operators are usually Basic Airborne Course and Scout Ranger Course qualified, and most importantly they must finish the Force Reconnaissance Course to qualify.
+They also undergo Jungle Environment Survival Training (JEST).

 Training lasts for six months, which is followed by a test mission, which is usually a combat operation.
 60 prospective Marine candidates are usually in these courses.

+Their American counterparts are the USMC Force Reconnaissance units, and cross-trains with them.